YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

 Gaussian distributions are frequently abbreviated as N(x: μ, σ²), and will be referred to in this way throughout the coming lessons.

 The formula for the Gaussian distribution is printed below.
 Notice that the formula contains an exponential of a quadratic function.
 The quadratic compares the value of x to μ, and in the case that x=μ, the exponential is equal to 1 (e<sup>0</sup> = 1).
-You’ll note here, that the constant in front of the exponential is a necessary normalizing factor.
+You'll note here, that the constant in front of the exponential is a necessary normalizing factor.

 ![](images/gaussian_exponential_formula.png)